Skip to content

-Colour Story: Emerald Green
+Colour story: Emerald Green

 Emerald Green, also known as Schweinfurt Green, Paris Green and Veronese Green, is a bright blue-green named after the precious gemstone.
 Emerald’s distinctive colour is widely revered, and as such it’s a popular choice for oil and watercolour paintings.
 However, the pigment once carried a controversial reputation that ultimately proved fatal, owing to one key ingredient: arsenic.